 Miller Bowles Law has Charlotte domestic violence attorneys with the experience, skill, and dedication to help with your North Carolina domestic violence case.
 Contact us to schedule a consultation.

-Victims of domestic violence often fall into the cycle of domestic violence that starts with an act of violence, tension building, making up/apology, the calm, and then back to the act of violence again.
+Victims of domestic violence often fall into the cycle of abuse, tension building, making up/apology, the calm, and then back to the act of abuse again.
 You can stop the cycle of domestic violence by taking the first step to remove yourself or your abuser from the situation.
 You should implement a safety plan, which includes obtaining a domestic violence order of protection, or “restraining order”.
 Doing so could save your life.

 There are several community organizations that offer support to victims of domestic violence.
 When you are armed with the support of these community organizations and an attorney to represent you in your case, it is possible to feel empowered to overcome the cycle of abuse.
 The attorneys at Miller Bowles Law are ready to help, so contact us to schedule a consultation.